ikoniqoz/nitrodocs/content/reference/upgrade-guides/upgrade-1-3-to-2-0.md

     SetEnv PYRO_ENV production

-This will let PyroCMS know which database connection group to use.
+This will let NitroCMS know which database connection group to use.

 ## Step 5: Make the following folders writable: